You are here

 Published September 19, 2024

-DENVER (BRAIN) — Giant Group, through its SPIA Cycling subsidiary, has acquired Stages Cycling from Foundation Fitness for $20.1 million.
-A U.S. bankruptcy judge has approved a purchase agreement, which had been opposed by some creditors and an inventor who is in a patent dispute with Stages.
+DENVER (BRAIN) — A U.S. bankruptcy judge has approved Giant Group's acquisition of Stages Cycling from Foundation Fitness for $20.1 million.
+The court approved a purchase agreement that had been opposed by some creditors and an inventor who is in a patent dispute with Stages.

 Foundation and associated companies including Stages filed for bankruptcy in Nebraska in June.
 The Chapter 11 case was later moved to Denver's U.S. Bankruptcy Court.